How a Bear Skull Proved Romans Used Brown Bears in Arena Fights

 Who Were the Bestiarii?

-Historians clarify that true fought only against other humans.
-In contrast, the bestiarii were a separate category of fighters who battled against animals such as boars, panthers, lions, dogs, and, as has now been proven, bears.
+Historians say that ordinary gladiators fought only other humans.
+The bestiarii were a separate category of fighters who battled animals such as boars, panthers, lions, dogs, and, as this find shows, bears.

 Gladiatorial fights